 1 SETTING 1.1 Does the program's setting isolate individuals from the surrounding community and persons who are not receiving Aedicaid HCBS S services?
 Expectation: Individuals do not receive services/training primarily in isolated facilities, or settings which limit the community at large. ir potential in tegration wi th the Related Questions: Is the program surrounded by high walls/fences and/or have closed/locked gates?
 YES NO Is the program setting among private residences/businesses and community resources?
-YES Does the program purposefully separate individuals receiving Medicaid HCBS services from those who do not?
-YES Is the program on the grounds of, or adjacent to, a public institution?
+YES 🗌 NO Does the program purposefully separate individuals receiving Medicaid HCBS services from those who do not?
+YES NO Is the program on the grounds of, or adjacent to, a public institution?
 Note: A Public Institution is an inpatient facility that is financed and operated by a county, state, municipality, or other unit of government.
 YES □ NO Is the setting located on a parcel of land that contains more than one State licensed facility?
 YES NO NO Is the setting located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment?
 YES Expectation: Individuals are able to maneuver through the hallways, doorways, and common areas with or witho available to individuals who require them.
-Related Questions: Related Questions: Are supports provided for individuals who need them to move around the setting independently/as they are able (grab bars, ramps, viable emergency exits etc.)?
-YES □ NO Are appliances/amenities accessible to individuals with varying access needs? □ YES Can individuals make use of furniture and spaces conveniently and comfortably?
+Related Questions: iut assistive d evices.
+Suppo orts are Are supports provided for individuals who need them to move around the setting independently/as they are T YES able (grab bars, ramps, viable emergency exits etc.)?
+Are appliances/amenities accessible to individuals with varying access needs?
+YES Can individuals make use of furniture and spaces conveniently and comfortably?
 YES Are hallways/common areas accessible to individuals of varying needs?
-Are individuals, or groups of individuals, restricted from areas of the program because it is inaccessible to individuals with specific ambulatory needs?
-YES 1.3 Is the program non-institutional in nature?
-Expectation: Programs should have characteristics of community settings. · Related Questions: Does the program offer individuals flexibility outside of the structured events?
-YES NO NO Does the program offer individuals flexibility outside of the structured events?
-Does the program afford opportunities for individual schedules that focus on the needs and desires of an individual?
+YES 🗌 NO Are individuals, or groups of individuals, restricted from areas of the program because it is inaccessible to individuals with specific ambulatory needs?
+YES NO NO 1.3 Is the program non-institutional in nature?
+Expectation: Programs should have characteristics of community settings.
+Related Questions: Does the program offer individuals flexibility outside of the structured events?
+YES Does the program afford opportunities for individual schedules that focus on the needs and desires of an individual?
 YES

 2 ACTIVITIES AND COMMUNITY INTEGRATION 2.1 Do individuals go outside of the facility during the receipt of services?
 Expectation: Individuals receive services in community settings outside the facility.
 Related Questions: Do individuals exercise choice in determining community-based activities (related to objectives in their service YES NO NO plan) in which they will participate during receipt of services?
 Do individuals have planned opportunities to interact with citizens without disabilities?
 YES Do individuals have unplanned opportunities to interact with citizens without disabilities?
 YES NO NO How often does the program provide opportunities for individuals to receive services in community settings outs ide the facili ty?
-2.2 Do services provided by the program make individuals more aware of community resources and employment options ?
+2.2 Do services provided by the program make individuals more aware of community resources and employment options ;?
 Expectation: Individuals have opportunities to discover and learn to access new community resources and identif y potential en nployment options.
-Related Questions: How does the program facilitate individuals' access to the community?

--

--

-Does the program organize activities or facilitate access to community resources of individuals' choosing YES

-(related to objectives in their service plan)?

-How does the program and its organized activities expose individuals to new community resources and potentia l employment options?
+Related Questions: How does the program facilitate individuals' access to the community? - - Describe program ergenize activities or facilitate access to community recourses of individuals' chaosing 1 Does the program organize activities or facilitate access to community resources of individuals' choosing (related to objectives in their service plan)?
+YES NO NO How does the program and its organized activities expose individuals to new community resources and potentia remployment options? - 1

--

 2.3 Are individuals employed outside of the facility?
 Expectation: Individuals have the ability to seek and gain competitive employment in the community.

-Related Questions:

-How does the program aid individuals who wish to pursue competitive employment in the community?
+Related Questions: How does the program aid individuals who wish to pursue competitive employment in the community?

--

--

-Ī